progressivepull/Getting-Started/README.md

 This is our official Progressive Pull web page, and you can click on the link below to see all the exciting stuff.

-<a href="https://progressivepull.github.io/Data-Structures-and-Algorithms/">Data Structures and Algorithms Official Website</a>
+<a href="https://progressivepull.github.io/Getting-Started/">Progressive Pull Official Website</a>

 # YouTube PodCasts